-- The DSL or DSOs at each Academy are the staff to be contacted immediately in the event of any safeguarding issues, including any that arise at the French Centre or during other off-site activities, including PE fixtures and educational visits. - The Designated Safeguarding Lead for the Federation is available outside Academy hours on 4355 (internally), 01522 871355 (externally) or 07920 293209. - LADO (Local Authority Designated Officer)
+- 7.2 The DSL or DSOs at each Academy are the staff to be contacted immediately in the event of any safeguarding issues, including any that arise during off-site activities, including PE fixtures and educational visits. - 7.3 The Designated Safeguarding Lead for the Federation is available outside Academy hours on 4355 (internally), 01522 871355 (externally) or 07920 293209. - 7.4 LADO (Local Authority Designated Officer)